Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces

-We have all the ingredients to prove the main theorems of this paper stated in the introduction.
+We have all the ingredients needed to prove the main theorems of this paper stated in the introduction.

-\begin{proof}[Proof of Theorems~\ref{Thm:MainA} and \ref{Thm:MainB}] These are simply a consequence of Proposition~\ref{Prop:FourCases}, together with Corollaries~\ref{Cor:MaxDecBundlesFa}, \ref{Cor:MaxUmeBundlesFa}, \ref{Cor:RigiditySch} and Lemma \ref{Lem:DecP2NoCurve}. \end{proof}
+\begin{proof}[Proof of Theorems~\ref{Thm:MainA} and~\ref{Thm:MainB}] These are simply a consequence of Proposition~\ref{Prop:FourCases}, together with Corollaries~\ref{Cor:MaxDecBundlesFa},~\ref{Cor:MaxUmeBundlesFa},~\ref{Cor:RigiditySch} and Lemma~\ref{Lem:DecP2NoCurve}. \end{proof}

 \begin{remark} Our original motivation was to study the maximal connected algebraic subgroups of the Cremona group $\Bir(\P^3)$.
-These will be studied in a forthcoming paper \cite{second_paper}.
-Most of the families appearing in our classification give in fact maximal connected algebraic subgroups of the Cremona group, even if some sporadic cases (like $\SS_2$ and $\PP_1$) disappear, as they are conjugate to bigger subgroups, with a birational map which does not preserve any $\p^1$-bundle structure. \end{remark}
+These are studied in the article~\cite{second_paper}.
+Most of the families appearing in our classification in fact give maximal connected algebraic subgroups of the Cremona group, even if some sporadic cases (like $\SS_2$ and $\PP_1$) disappear as they are conjugate to bigger subgroups, with a birational map which does not preserve any $\p^1\!$-bundle structure. \end{remark}

-\begin{remark} If we assume the characteristic of the algebraically closed field $\k$ to be positive, the strategy to prove Theorems A and B should be analogous, but some of the results that we use in characteristic zero are no more valid in positive characteristic; see e.g. Remarks~\ref{Rem:PGL2positive} and~\ref{Rem:CharP}.
-As a consequence, it seems that new $\p^1$-bundles $X \to S$ analogous to Umemura bundles and Schwarzenberger bundles, and such that $\Autz(X)$ is maximal, could show up in the classification.
+\begin{remark} If we assume the characteristic of the algebraically closed field $\k$ to be positive, the strategy to prove Theorems~\ref{Thm:MainA} and~\ref{Thm:MainB} should be analogous, but some of the results that we use in characteristic zero are no longer valid in positive characteristic; see \textit{e.g.}\ Remarks~\ref{Rem:PGL2positive} and~\ref{Rem:CharP}.
+As a consequence, it seems that new $\p^1\!$-bundles $X \to S$ analogous to Umemura bundles and Schwarzenberger bundles, and such that $\Autz(X)$ is maximal, could show up in the classification.
 The positive characteristic case will be studied by the authors in a future work. \end{remark}